This article will help you read and understand your pathology report for high grade prostatic intraepithelial neoplasm (HG-PIN).

 A low-grade PIN also exists but it should not appear in pathology reports as it has no significance.

-Why is this important?
 The diagnosis of high-grade PIN is not the same as having prostate cancer.
 As a result, definitive treatment, such as surgery or radiation therapy, is not required for patients with high-grade PIN.

 What is the significance of detecting high-grade PIN on prostate biopsy?